cjerdonek/groome-python-expected/README.md

 Hack it
 -------

+TODO: merge this section with the "For Contributors" section.
+We may want to move this information to developing.md.

 This section describes how to modify and contribute to Pizza.
 In particular, it shows you the way around and how to interact with Pizza from a source checkout.